pagehop/api.pagehopapp.com/source/tool-js.md

 If you provide, both, address and displayAddress, only displayAddress will be shown, on the second row.

 By default, address is show in a tooltip on long-hover on items in the UI.
 You can pass a different tooltip text to replace it.

+# Keep it simple!

+Our final piece of advice, before we move on to [Testing](/testing-tools/) is: **keep your tool simple**!

+Every tool should have a single purpose, without many variable subcases.

+Whenever you sense that your tool starts handling multiple cases - consider extracting another tool(s) from it as separate project(s).